Ultimate Mark

 (6) Aired in the US as Leo the Lion.

-(7) Tadao Nagahama succeeded Tomino as the director of the second half of Brave Raideen, and went on to direct the super robot series Com-Battler V, Voltes V, Daimos, and Daltanious.
+(7) Tadao Nagahama succeeded Tomino as the director of the second half of Reideen the Brave, and went on to direct the super robot series Com-Battler V, Voltes V, Daimos, and Daltanious.
 Kanayama served as sole or joint animation director on every episode of Com-Battler V and Voltes V, and a large portion of Daimos and Daltanious.

 (8) The Japanese term 起承転結 (kishōtenketsu) is a widely used dramatic structure—roughly "introduction, development, turn, conclusion."